International F1 Visa Student Criminal Defense, DUI Lawyer

-It is not uncommon for students to not even know their F1 visa has been revoked until they are refused reentry into the US after traveling abroad.
+It is not uncommon for students to not even know their F1 visa has been revoked until they are refused reentry into the US at the airport after traveling abroad.
 Many F1 students get stuck in limbo outside the US before even being able to resolve a criminal charge.

 If you are an arrested F1 student, it is critical to consult a criminal immigration lawyer to advise you as soon as possible.